atomic-addison/setsuna/readme.md

 });
 ```

-To save any data to the default settings file, you need to call `setsuna.set`.
+To save any data to the default settings file (or to the temporary storage object if you're not running in persistent mode), you need to call `setsuna.set`.
 This method creates a property with your data.
 Specify the **property** and the **value** you want it to have.

 `setsuna.unset`